lucapette/website/content/writing/utility-modules-arent-useful.md

 utility modules".

-I won't try to provide code samples as they'd make sense only in the context of the language they're writing in.
-Libraries tend to be very idiomatic by definition, so the way you reuse code is tightly connected to the nature of the language.
+I won't try to provide code samples as they'd make sense only in the context of the language they're written in.
+Libraries tend to be very idiomatic, so the way you reuse code is tightly connected to the nature of the language.

 One concrete example: languages like Ruby or Kotlin allow to you to do [extension oriented design](https://elizarov.medium.com/extension-oriented-design-13f4f27deaee).
 That's really different from the way you would reuse code in, say, Golang or Java.

 To keep things practical, I'll discuss both the scenario in which you already have catch-all utility modules and the one in which you don't.

 ## If you have them, get rid of them

-It's never too late to get rid of big catch-all utility modules.
+It's never too late to get rid of a big catch-all utility module.
 It's a healthy way to reduce technical debt.

 The goal is to break down a big module into smaller purpose-driven modules.
 In practice, it means a few things.
 Let's go over them one by one.

 Some smaller candidate modules will be immediately obvious.
-The ones I often run into deal with strings and dates.
+The most common deal with strings and dates.
 They're also the easiest to extract.

-I start with these obvious modules, they're often easier to extract.
-As the first task has to pay for the setup costs, an easier task helps pay this cost which varies a lot depending on the nature of the codebase.
+I start with these obvious modules so that the setup cost of a new library can be absorbed without too much overhead.
+This cost which varies a lot depending on the nature of the codebase.
 More on this later.

 Once you're done extracting the obvious things, you'll dig deeper in the remaining functions.

 You will find functions that are used once or twice in the whole codebase.
-My suggestion is to [go with duplication rather than the wrong abstraction](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction).
+My suggestion is to go with duplication rather than [the wrong abstraction](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction).

-Meaning that if a function is used only once or twice, I don't mind getting rid of the abstraction all together and copy the code to where it's used.
+Meaning that if a function is used only once or twice, I don't mind getting rid of the abstraction all together and have a little duplication.

 You will also run into some functions that are used a lot but have nothing to do with each other.
 That is the "core" problem of having introduced a catch-all